abasile1-tech/flash-card-application/README.md

  - Add the ability to navigate to the desired card number
  - Give the user the option to delete their account
  - Add a disclaimer about the use of localStorage
+ - Make the Decks look like more than just buttons (perhaps they could look like notebooks with a background image)

 ## Future Work
  - Add voice control of the buttons